BrianLipscombe/radiology-outpatient-board/README.md

 * Verify that navigation elements work the same as all other pages.

-* Buttons
-    - If register button is clicked, register page allows user to register username and password.
-    - If Log In button is clicked, log in page allows user to input username and password to access the order board.
-    - If All Orders button is clicked, user is brought back to the main page.
-    - If the searsch button is clicked after text in the search field is inputted that matches any text within any of the orders, then only the orders with the matching text are displayed.

-* Collapsible
-    - If the double-down arrow buttons are clicked, the popup opens displaying the modality, exam description, patient's name, and the username of the tech who added the order.
-    - If the user is logged in and if the complete/delete button is clicked, the order is removed from the database.
-    - If the user is logged in and the edit button is clicked, the edit task page allows the user to edit the order.

-* Responsiveness
+## Responsiveness

-    - This project is confirmed to be responsive on all standard screen sizes using the devtools device toolbar.
+* This project is confirmed to be responsive on all standard screen sizes using the devtools device toolbar.

-* Browser Validation
+## Browser Validation

-    - This project is confirmed to work with different browsers: Chrome and Internet Explorer.

-* Code Testing

-    - This project has been tested using different browsers and different mobile devices such as iphone, Android, and laptops, as well as on a desktop computer.
+* This project is confirmed to work with different browsers: Chrome and Internet Explorer.
+This project has also been tested using different browsers and different mobile devices such as iphone, Android, and laptops, as well as on a desktop computer.

 * Lighthouse Auditing